-For the fiscal year ended June 30, 2005, plan members were required to contribute 10 percent of their annual covered salaries.
+For the fiscal year ended June 30, 2006, plan members were required to contribute 10 percent of their annual covered salaries.
 The School was required to contribute 14 percent; 13 percent was the portion used to fund pension obligations.
+For fiscal year 2005, the portion used to fund pension obligations was also 13 percent.
 Contribution rates are established by the State Teachers Retirement Board, upon recommendations of its consulting actuary, not to exceed statutory maximum rates of 10 percent for members and 14 percent for employers.
 Chapter 3307 of the Ohio Revised Code provides statutory authority for member and employer contributions.

-The School's required contributions for pension obligations for the fiscal years ended June 30, 2005, 2004, and 2003, were \$266,707, \$153,963, and \$44,956, respectively; of which 100 percent has been contributed.
+The School's required contributions for pension obligations for the fiscal years ended June 30, 2006, 2005, and 2004, were \$350,441, \$266,707, and \$153,963, respectively; of which 100 percent has been contributed.